One week in Sicily: The perfect Sicily itinerary

 Day 3: Agrigento area

 Start your third day with a visit to Scala dei Turchi (“Stairs of the Turks”), a massive white cliff stretching out to the sea with ‘steps’ carved by wind and waves over time.
-Apparently, in the past Turkish pirates used to climb up this cliff to raid the neighboring villages.
+Apparently, in the past, Turkish pirates used to climb up this cliff to raid the neighboring villages.

 Next, head to the Valley of the Temples (Valle dei Templi) to admire one of the largest archaeological sites in the world.
-The place we today know as Agrigento used to be an ancient Greek town called Akragas whose ruins can now be seen in the Valley of the Temples.
+It’s one of the must-see spots in Sicily, if you want to understand the history of the island.

+The place we today know as Agrigento used to be an ancient Greek town called Akragas, whose ruins can now be seen in the Valley of the Temples.
 The area includes the remains of seven temples, some of them incredibly well-preserved.
 You can also visit the lush gardens of Kolymbethra to walk among ancient olive and citrus trees.

 Accommodation